Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Motivation

 The current ecosystem lacks a way for projects with many packages to signal a verified pattern of ownership.
-Some examples:
+Such projects fall into two categories.

 • Major cloud providers like Amazon, Google and Microsoft have a common prefix for each feature’s corresponding package [3].
 For example, most of Google’s packages are prefixed by google-cloud- e.g. google-cloud-compute for using virtual machines.